Washington, TX 77880

 Living history performances aren’t limited to the Barrington Farm.
 During the celebration, historical reenactors put on craft demonstrations in pottery, blacksmithing, and woodworking.
 Inside the 1836 Texas Army camp, trained experts will demonstrate historic firearms and cannons, showing you (from your safe vantage point, of course) how black powder small arms and artillery were loaded and fired.
 Inside the Kids’ History Zone, your children can see how they’d look in period garb from 150 years ago and “reenact” the signing of the Texas Declaration of Independence by putting their own John Hancock on a large-scale copy.

 The park’s other two sites--the Star of the Republic Museum and Independence Hall--have special events planned, as well.
-Star of the Republic Museum will debut a new exhibit called “Heirloom Genealogy: Tracing your Family Treasure,” highlighting lineage research through personal artifacts, as well as display collections and programs honoring the history of early Texans.
+Star of the Republic Museum will debut a new exhibit called “So Others Could Follow: Four Centuries of Maps That Define Texas,” which illustrates the topographical and political evolution of Texas over four centuries.
 Living history performances are featured in the museum as reenactors showcase period skills like quilting, hand-knitting, and tatting.
 Tours will also be running through Independence Hall, a replica of the original building that was constructed in 1960.

 This being a truly Texan event, you’ll find delicious food and a wealth of fun activities on both days of the celebration.
 Add live music performances, a historic play, and a keynote speaker, and you’ve got the makings of a truly Texas-sized birthday celebration worthy of the greatest state in the Union.